-An archive of some of our past Partners In Learning courses.
+An archive of some of our past Partners In Learning courses from 2012 and prior.

 COURSE 1 SPREADING THE NEWS Moderator: Don Santor